KRShea/KRShea.github.io/_posts/2024-02-07-Costco-pq-tricks.md

 ## Reshaping

-So now we have the store counts grouped by year, but our Costco USA data is by at the store level, and includes open date, and geographic location.
+So now we have the store counts grouped by year, but our Costco USA data is at the store level, and includes open date, and geographic location.

 We need to know the change in international stores from year to year.
 In SQL I would use the LAG operator, which is not available in Power Query, but we can recreate this easily enough by creating an index or row number for each country  and doing a self-join: